smowom/smowom/README.md

 - 👋 Hi, I’m @smowom
 - 👀 I’m interested in app programming
-- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on yet
-- 📫 How to reach me jinhoo3o@naver.com
+- 📫 How to reach me rhoo222@gmail.com

 <!---
 smowom/smowom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.